jakearchibald/idb/README.md

 Use this to convert a plain IDB object to one enhanced by this library.
 This is useful if some third party code gives you an `IDBDatabase` object and you want it to have the features of this library.

 This doesn't work with `IDBCursor`, [due to missing primitives](https://github.com/w3c/IndexedDB/issues/255).
-Also, if you wrap an `IDBTransaction`, `tx.store` and `tx.objectStoreNames` will not work in Edge.
+Also, if you wrap an `IDBTransaction`, `tx.store` and `tx.objectStoreNames` won't work in Edge.
 To avoid these issues, wrap the `IDBDatabase` object, and use the wrapped object to create a new transaction.

 ## General enhancements

 Once you've opened the database the API is the same as IndexedDB, except for a few changes to make things easier.

-Any method that usually returns an `IDBRequest` object will now return a promise for the result.
+Firstly, any method that usually returns an `IDBRequest` object will now return a promise for the result.

 ```js
 const store = db.transaction(storeName).objectStore(storeName);